 Law Firm Help ‘Out On A Limb’ Boost Its Fundraising Pot

-A group of amputees will be showing their determination to raise money for a charity close to their hearts, by taking part in a 16.3 mile trek mostly on the Leeds/Liverpool Canal Towpath from Bradford to Keighley, sponsored by law firm Irwin Mitchell.
+A group of amputees showed their steely determination to raise money for a charity close to their hearts in a 16.3-mile walk from Bradford to Keighley, sponsored by law firm Irwin Mitchell.

-The family and friends of more than 60 people who have undergone amputation of one or more limbs, due to illness or injury or have birth injuries, will join forces for the Airedale and Bradford ‘Out On A Limb’ sponsored walk on 18 August, which will begin at Bradford Royal Infirmary walking past Airedale Hospital and ending at The Steeton Hall Hotel.
-For most of the participants, it will be a physical challenge and may take them over eight hours or more to complete.
+The family and friends of 38 people who have had limbs amputated due to injury or illness joined forces for the Airedale and Bradford ‘Out On A Limb’ sponsored walk, which began at Bradford Royal Infirmary and ended at The Steeton Hall Hotel eight hours later.

-Sarah Coles, an associate solicitor in the clinical negligence team at Irwin Mitchell, said: “Out On A Limb is a fantastic charity which I know many of our clients receive valuable help and support from in what is often the most difficult part of their lives as they come to terms with the effect major surgery has had on them.
+Sarah Coles, who specialises in cases involving people who have suffered injuries as a result of clinical negligence, said: “Out On A Limb is fantastic charity which I know many of our clients at Irwin Mitchell receive valuable help and support from in what is often the most difficult part of their lives as they come to terms with the effect major surgery has had on their lives.

-The charity’s aims for this year is to make funding available through its assistance fund for specialist equipment, such as temporary ramps, to amputees recently discharged from hospital, as well as information and practical help in getting their lives back on track following an amputation.
+The money raised will enable the charity to provide specialist equipment, such as temporary ramps, to amputees recently discharged from hospital as well as information and practical help getting their life back on track following an amputation.

-The event will also be supported by Keighley and Ilkley Voluntary Services, Keighley Town Council, The Steeton Hall Hotel, The Fishermans at Bingley, The Marquis of Granby at Riddlesden and The White Lion at Kildwick.
+The event was also supported by Keighley Town Council, The Steeton Hall Hotel, The Fishermans at Bingley, The Marquis of Granby at Riddlesden and The White Lion at Kildwick.

-“It was really inspiring to see so many people challenge themselves, particularly one amputee who was fitted with a prosthetic leg just a few months before the event, but walked almost the entire route.
-Hopefully her experience will inspire other amputees to take part again and help us raise even more money this year.
+“It was really inspiring to see so many people challenge themselves, particularly one amputee who was fitted with her prosthetic leg just a few months ago but walked almost the whole route.
+An amputee who was recently discharged from the rehabilitation unit and Bradford Royal Infirmary also took part with his daughter and three grandchildren.

-“We are really grateful to generous sponsors like Irwin Mitchell because without their support, we wouldn’t be able to continue to run fundraising events like this and the life-changing work we do.”
+“We are really grateful to generous sponsors like Irwin Mitchell and those who helped boost our fundraising pot because without their support we wouldn’t be able to continue the life-changing work we do.”